Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 For now, though... it needed a new body.

 There was very little of it left.
 Its brain, its maw, its gut.
-The rest of its “body,” for the moment, was an egg-shaped life support module that kept those most essential components of a Hunter’s life alive.
+The rest of its "body," for the moment, was an egg-shaped life support module that kept those most essential components of a Hunter’s life alive.

 No matter.
 It had been jumped back to the command cradle in its sanctum.
 From here, it could command...